hashicorp/terraform-provider-azurerm/website/docs/r/arc_kubernetes_provisioned_cluster_instance.html.markdown

 A `infra_network_profile` block supports the following:

-* `vnet_subnet_ids` - (Required) Specifies a list of ARM resource IDs (maximum 1) for the infrastructure network object with `Microsoft.AzureStackHCI/logicalNetworks` or `Microsoft.HybridContainerService/virtualNetworks` resource type.
+* `vnet_subnet_ids` - (Required) Specifies a list of ARM resource IDs for the infrastructure network object with `Microsoft.AzureStackHCI/logicalNetworks` or `Microsoft.HybridContainerService/virtualNetworks` resource type.

 ---